Vertiv Company Profile

 Primary inputs are Vertiv Holdings Co.
 Form 10-K annual filings.
 Links below use the sourceUrl values stored on each stored row; fiscal-year coverage follows the filing trail described in each row's sourceNote.

-FY2021 is sourced from the comparative year presentation in the 2022 Form 10-K. FY2022 through FY2024 are sourced from the 2024 Form 10-K comparative and reported-year tables, as indicated in the row-level source notes.
+FY2021 is sourced from the comparative year presentation in the 2022 Form 10-K. FY2022 through FY2024 are sourced from the 2024 Form 10-K comparative and reported-year tables.
+FY2025 is sourced from the 2025 Form 10-K, as indicated in the row-level source notes.

 Source notes